March 4 is National Grammar Day. Let's dispel some grammar myths!

 8. “Irregardless” is not a word.
 Wrong!
 “Irregardless” is a bad word and a word you shouldn't use, but it is a word.
 “Floogetyflop” isn't a word—I just made it up and you have no idea what it means.
 “Irregardless,” on the other hand, is in almost every dictionary labeled as nonstandard.
 You shouldn't use it if you want to be taken seriously, but it has gained wide enough use to qualify as a word.
 (See episode 94 for more details.)

-7. There is only one way to write the possessive form of a word that ends in “s.”
-Wrong!
+7. There is only one way to write the possessive form of a word that ends in S. Wrong!
 It's a style choice.
-For example, in the phrase “Kansas's statute,” you can put just an apostrophe at the end of “Kansas” or you can put an apostrophe “s” at the end of “Kansas.”
+For example, in the phrase “Kansas's statute,” you can put just an apostrophe at the end of “Kansas” (that's AP style) or you can put an apostrophe S at the end of “Kansas” (that's Chicago style).
 Both ways are acceptable.
 (See episode 35 for more details.)

 6. Passive voice is always wrong.
 Wrong!
-Passive voice is when you don't name the person who's responsible for the action.
-An example is the sentence "Mistakes were made," because it doesn't say who made the mistakes.
-If you don't know who is responsible for an action, passive voice can be the best choice.
+In passive voice, the subject of the sentence isn’t the person or the thing taking the action.
+In fact, in a passive voice sentence, the actor is often completely left out of the sentence.
+An example is "Mistakes were made," because it doesn't say who made the mistakes.
+Your writing is often stronger if you make your passive sentences active, but if you don't know who is responsible for an action, passive voice can be the best choice.
 (See episode 302 for more details.)

 Almost everyone believes at least one of these myths.

 4. You use “a” before words that start with consonants and “an” before words that start with vowels.
 Wrong!
 You use “a” before words that start with consonant sounds and “an” before words that start with vowel sounds.
-So, you'd write that someone has an MBA instead of a MBA, because even though “MBA” starts with “m,” which is a consonant, it starts with the sound of the vowel “e”--MBA.
-(See episode 47 for more details.)
+So, you'd write that someone has "an MBA" instead of "a MBA," because even though “MBA” starts with M, which is a consonant, it starts with the sound of the vowel E--MBA.
+(See episode 261 for more details.)

 3. It's incorrect to answer the question "How are you?" with the statement "I'm good."
 Wrong!
-“Am” is a linking verb and linking verbs should be modified by adjectives such as “good.”
-Because “well” can also act as an adjective, it's also fine to answer "I'm well," but some grammarians believe "I'm well" should be used to talk about your health and not your general disposition.
-(See episode 51 for more details.)
+You probably learned that verbs need to be modified by adverbs (such as “well”), but “good” isn’t modifying “am” in the sentence “I am good.”
+Instead, “good” is acting as the subject complement and modifying the pronoun “I.” It's also fine to answer "I'm well," but some grammarians believe "I'm well" should be used to talk about your health and not your general disposition.
+(See episode 586 for more details that use "bad" and "badly" as examples.)

 2. You shouldn't split infinitives.
 Wrong!
 Nearly all grammarians want to boldly tell you it's OK to split infinitives.
-An infinitive is a two-word form of a verb.
+An infinitive is a verb form that is usually made up of the word “to” followed by a verb.
 An example is "to tell."
 In a split infinitive, another word separates the two parts of the verb.
 "To boldly tell" is a split infinitive because “boldly” separates “to” from “tell.”
-(See episode 9 for more details.)
+(See episode 454 for more details.)

 You can find more information about each of these myths in the Grammar Girl archives.